what is breast reconstruction surgery?

 Many women seek breast reconstruction after undergoing a mastectomy or surgery to remove a breast lump.
-A misconception of this procedure is that it will make your breast(s) look normal while nude.
+A common misconception is that this procedure will make your breast(s) look normal while nude.
 In some instances, this is possible if your reconstruction is completed at the same time as your mastectomy.
-In most all circumstances, this procedure will make your breast(s) look normal while wearing a bra.
+In many circumstances, this procedure will make your breast(s) look normal while wearing a bra.
 No matter which type of breast reconstruction you choose, your affected breast will differ from your unaffected breast.
-That being said, most women are satisfied with their breast reconstruction finding that it restores their confidence and makes life easier.
-At Ponte Vedra Plastic Surgery we work closely with you, offering support and information to help you make decisions and to make the process as easy as possible for you during this difficult time.
+That being said, most women are satisfied with their breast reconstruction, finding that it restores their confidence and makes life easier.
+At Ponte Vedra Plastic Surgery in Jacksonville, FL, our talented team of surgeons works closely with you, offering support and information to help you make decisions to make the process as easy as possible for you during this difficult time.

 My Crisalix - Sign Up

 Each reconstruction technique will be tailored according to the patient’s physical health, aesthetic goals, and personal preferences.
-There are many factors playing into the approach that will be taken.
+Many factors will play into the approach that will be taken.
 The ultimate goal is to ensure the patient is healthy and happy with their final breast results.

 There are two primary categories of breast reconstruction techniques:

 - Procedures that involve using a breast implant

 - Procedures that are autologous (use the patient’s own body’s tissue to reconstruct and recreate the breast)

 Breast reconstruction using silicone or saline implants is a common approach that generally starts with the use of a tissue expander to help form a suitable pocket for an implant.
 The expander may be inserted after the mastectomy procedure or during the same operative session.
 Over several months, the expander will slowly be enlarged using a sterile solution injected through a port residing under the skin.
 During the scheduled reconstruction surgery, the expanders are removed and replaced with permanent implants.